© 2025 Kansas Public Radio

 Search results for

-• The Lawrence Humane Society finds itself with a surplus of cats.
-That's why the group is waiving cat and kitten adoption fees in an effort to find homes for more of these animals.
-Kayse (KAY-see) Aschenbrenner (ASH-en-brenn-ur) with Lawrence Humane says that the group almost always houses more animals as the weather grows warmer.
-There will still be a charge for spaying or neutering of adopted animals.
-The no-adoption-fee promotion will run until the shelter's cat population has stabilized.
+• The Lawrence Humane Society is playing host to a large number of animals...especially cats and kittens.
+Kayse (KAY-see) Aschenbrenner (ASH-en-brenn-ur) is with Lawrence Humane, and says the group hopes a special promotion will help convince more people to adopt a pet: The no-adoption-fee promotion will run until the shelter's cat population has stabilized.
 More information is available online at lawrencehumane.org.